Malta Free Zones in 2023

 - Company secretary: Any registered company secretary (individual) can be appointed as the company secretary for the new Malta company.

-Healy Consultants Group PLC can assist in setting up a fully compliant and functioning Malta free zone company in three weeks.
+Healy Consultants Group can assist in setting up a fully compliant and functioning Malta free zone company in three weeks.
 It will then take one month to secure a local corporate bank account for the entity.